Kent School

 Equestrian Excellence at Kent

-The Equestrian Team at Kent School offers a unique opportunity for students to follow their equestrian pursuits in the hunter, jumper and equitation ring while receiving unparalleled academic instruction.
-The equestrian facility is only a short 15 minute ride from the main campus and is set on hundreds of acres of bucolic, preserved land with multitudes of arenas including a large outdoor with TravelRight footing.
+The Equestrian Team at Kent School offers a unique opportunity for students to follow their equestrian pursuits in the hunter, jumper and equitation rings while receiving unparalleled academic instruction.
+The equestrian facility is only a short 15 minute ride from the main campus and is set on hundreds of acres of bucolic, preserved land with several arenas with TravelRight footing, including a heated indoor arena.

 Since the inception of the equestrian program, Kent School Equestrian Team athletes have received top instruction under the tutelage of renowned trainers, riders, Olympians and horse show judges, who focus on developing successful, well-rounded horsemen and horsewomen, not just their riding skills.
 Many Kent School Equestrian Team alumni are nationally recognized equestrian professionals to this day.